objectionary/hone-maven-plugin/README.md

 This will do exactly what is happening in Docker container, but without Docker.
 This may be a faster way to check how the pipeline works.

+The versions of EO, JEO, and OPEO are defined in the `in-docker-pom.xml` file.